• Skip to main content

 To decorate

 • Split the icing between three bowls.
 Leave one white and colour the other two green and red.
-(You only need a few tbsp of icing for the red and green.)
+(You only need a few tablespoon of icing for the red and green.)

 • Transfer the icing into separate icing bags then, using the white icing pipe the outside of the drips.
 Let this set slightly before filling in the outline.